Jabble/tamu-rdm-workshops/modules/data-gathering.md

 *Live walk through of Excel validation functionality*

 You may also prefer to use a form for data entry into a spreadsheet.
+This can also add a validation layer.
 Google forms are a simple tool for this.

 *Live walk through of Google forms pushing to CSV or a Google Sheet*